devopswithvinay/devopswithvinay/README.md

 </p>

 ### 🌟 About Me
-- 🛠️ **I’m an experienced DevOps Engineer** focused on automating workflows and enhancing system performance.
+- 🛠️ **I’m an experienced DevOps Engineer** with 8 years in automating workflows, optimizing cloud infrastructure, and enhancing system performance.
-- ☁️ **Currently exploring**: Cloud-native development, Kubernetes, CI/CD pipelines, and Infrastructure as Code (IaC) for robust deployments.
+- ☁️ **Currently exploring**: Cloud-native development, Kubernetes, CI/CD pipelines, Infrastructure as Code (IaC), and cloud security best practices.
 - 👨‍💻 **All of my projects and contributions** will be updated soon on: [My GitHub Portfolio](https://github.com/devopswithvinay)
-- 📫 **How to reach me**: vinay.kumar@gmail.com *(update with your active email if different)*
+- 📫 **How to reach me**: vinaydevops76074@gmail.com
 - 💬 **Personal Message**:
   I’m dedicated to continuous learning and growth in DevOps, Cloud, and Site Reliability Engineering (SRE).
-Currently diving deeper into **cloud security**, **GitOps**, and **platform engineering practices** to build resilient and scalable systems.
+Currently diving deeper into **GitOps**, **platform engineering**, and building resilient, scalable systems.

 ---